shravanjha/seek-test/README.md

 Recruiter System
 ===================

 An example micro-frontend system where recruiter can select different products for job posting on job portal and checkout.
-The system has multiple types of offers/discounts application to customers.
+The system has multiple types of offers/discounts applicable to customers.

 ## Installation and Run